mercedes-benz/pipeliner/.github/ISSUE_TEMPLATE/pipeliner-bug-template.md

 * Pipeliner version affected:

 ----
-[//]: # (To review information about possible relevant labels for this issue the labels list should be reviewed: https://github.com/Daimler/pipeliner/labels )
+[//]: # (The labels list might be reviewed before adding new labels: https://github.com/Daimler/pipeliner/labels)

 Acting on Behalf of MBition GmbH